gera-cameron/WatchYoWrist/README.md

 - Created JavaScript functions to add functionality to interface
 - Miscellaneous testing

+### Major Challenges
+Generally, the MySQL portion was simple.
+It took time initially to get the table structure set and to relate the tables together, but once they were correct they became easy to manage.
+It took a bit of research to discover MySQL functions like timestamps and auto-increment for attributes that benefited from using them.

+Both group members had some previous experience with web development, with Kyle's being more front-end oriented and Cameron's being more back-end.
+Major challenges arose with linking the local database to the interface, but eventually we managed to create correct models and controllers so that they could interact with the interface.
+AngularJS was used in many cases to populate interface items such as lists due to its simplicity, though there was an initial learning curve.

+Ultimately, most of the challenges we faced were with connecting the interface components with the database - things like adding users and editing product information.

+### Programming Practices
+Both group members had prior experience with basic HTML, CSS, and JavaScript.
+The initial HTML/CSS for the website came from Kyle's personal website.
+Sails uses a Model/View/Controller architecture, which Cameron had prior experience with.
+After an initial learning curve, both group members became acquainted with AngularJS which aided in that M/V/C architecture.

 ### To run:
 Being a sails application, sails must be installed along with sails-related components.
 Visit [here](http://sailsjs.org/get-started) to learn more and to be able to launch the application yourself.